Faces from a photo.

 The most important thing the new images represents is that if you continue to practice you will get better and improve.

-By dividing the face up you can use the points to plot the shape and proportions of the face by measuring from the center line to each side of the face with a ruler as shown below the photo image of Nicole.
-This gives me the basic shape of the face and also helps me to judge were everything else fits in.
-When you have finished your basic outline you can then fine tune the shape of the face later.
+By dividing the face up you can use the points to plot the shape and proportions of the face by measuring from the centre line to each side of the face with a ruler as shown below the photo image of Nicole.
+This gives me the basic shape of the face and also helps me to judge where everything else fits in.
+When you have finished your basic outline you can then fine-tune the shape of the face later.

 Tip: It is very important that you always use sharp pencils for your detail work which are best sharpened using a craft knife as you can get a sharper point.
 You can also use a piece of fine sandpaper to sharpen a fine point if you have used a standard pencil sharpener.